The Re-Applicant Committee Packet will be available on December 15, 2018.

-- The HPAO will not provide an updated Committee Letter for any applicant who applied and was accepted to a professional school in a previous application cycle and turned down the offer because they did not like the option they received.
-Applying to professional school is a serious process and applicants should not apply to programs they would not want to attend.
+The HPAO will not provide an updated Committee Letter for any applicant who applied and was accepted to a professional school in a previous application cycle.

-- The HPAO will not send out a Committee Letter written in a previous cycle.
+The HPAO will not send out a Committee Letter written in a previous cycle.
 Students must submit a complete Re-Applicant packet by the deadline in order to receive a Committee Letter for the current year.
+If you are on a waitlist for the current cycle, but would wish to re-apply in the next cycle if not admitted from the waitlist, you should submit the re-applicant packet by the May 9 deadline.
+Exceptions to the deadline will not be made.

 Who is an HPAO Re-Applicant?